garrettsiegel/react-firebase-restaurant-menu-directory/README.md

 ## Usage

 Feel free to explore the app by adding or deleting menu items as you wish.
-Please kindly refrain from adding any obscene or profane entries, as this application is a significant part of a professional portfolio.
-Your cooperation is appreciated!

 ## Installation